By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Assuming Tax Returns Determine Benefits

-Electing Minimum Coverage to Save on Premiums
+Electing Minimum Coverage to Save Money

 Using Net Income Instead of Gross